Professional development programme — tailored coaching

 MA · Language Teaching & Intercultural Communication

-Anna Solovey is a communication coach for senior engineers and tech professionals moving into staff-level roles — where impact depends on influence, alignment, and clear decision-making, not just technical expertise.
+Anna Solovey is a communication coach for senior engineers and tech professionals at staff-level scope — where impact depends on influence, alignment, and clear decision-making, not just technical expertise.

 With 14+ years of experience, she helps engineers communicate complex ideas to business stakeholders, navigate high-stakes conversations, and lead cross-team initiatives in English.
 Her work focuses on real scenarios: stakeholder negotiations, leadership updates, incident communication, and influencing without authority.